JSLBrowning/jslbrowning/README.md

 I’m a computer guy. 🖥️ My career/research interests lean primarily towards artificial intelligence and evolutionary computing. 🤖

-Chances are you’re here because of [that other thing](https://wallofhistory.com/ "Wall of History"), though. 📚 If you’re interested in looking at the code, you can do so [here](https://github.com/JSLBrowning/Wall-of-History), but be warned — it’s still kind of a mess down there.

 If you’d like to contact me, my [email](mailto:james@wallofhistory.com) is your best bet. 📧